 To review discussions from participants, follow the steps below.

-- Navigate to the mark_chat_read Review overview.
+- Navigate to the content_paste_search Review overview.

 - If a discussion has been started by a participant, a message will be displayed with the number of messages.
-Under the Review per student, the total number of discussions is shown.
+Under the Review per participant, the total number of discussions is shown.
 For each question, the number of discussions for that question is shown.

 - Click the arrow_drop_down-icon and select Review discussions.